anhtester/NewFeatureSelenium4/README.md

 # NewFeatureSelenium4

-New Feature in Selenium 4
+New Features for Selenium WebDriver version 4